Staphylococcus/brain-from-brane/docs/glossary.md

 A state of consciousness in which an agent recognizes itself as a distinct entity, separate from other entities and the environment, often involving introspection and a concept of self.

 ## Self-Stabilizing Patterns <a name="self-stabilizing-patterns"></a>
 Organizational structures that maintain their coherence and identity through continuous energy flow and internal self-production processes.
-These patterns emerge at multiple scales from basic dissipative structures through complex autopoietic systems.
+These patterns emerge at multiple scales from basic dissipative structures through complex autopoietic systems and exhibit [outward stabilization propensity](#outward-stabilization-propensity)—the tendency to extend their stability to surrounding environments.
 Examples include: dissipative structures maintaining organization through energy gradients, autocatalytic networks with mutual reinforcement loops, autopoietic systems with production closure and boundary maintenance, behavioral patterns where meaning-action couplings enhance survival, and nested hierarchies of mutual stabilization across scales.
 [Ethical frameworks](#ethical-frameworks) represent sophisticated examples of self-stabilizing patterns that develop exceptional persistence through cultural transmission and normative reinforcement.

 ## Semantic Information
 Informational content that carries meaning or purpose for an agent, arising from organizational information and its interpretive context.